Redocly/redocly-cli/docs/commands/preview-docs.md

 redocly preview-docs openapi/openapi.yaml
 ```

 In this case, `preview-docs` previews the API description that was passed to the command.
-The configuration file is ignored.
+Even if a configuration file exists, it is ignored.

 #### Pass API alias